Skip to content

 Recommendations

-1. Keep start/resume hooks fast (<5s)
+1. Keep start/resume hooks fast (<5s) - these block critical startup

 3. Balance idle hook completeness vs timeout (users waiting)

-4. Run long operations asynchronously (background jobs)
+4. Run long operations in ready hooks - they execute asynchronously

 5. Use conditional logic (skip if already synced)